 - Ranked first in the UK for Social Inclusion for the fifth year running in the Complete University Guide for 2023

 - Top 10 for teaching quality in the Times and Sunday Times Good University Guide 2023

 - Investing £80 million into new campus facilities for 2025

-One of the youngest universities in the UK, Wrexham Glyndŵr University was founded in 2008.
-However, its origins can be traced back to the Wrexham School of Science and Art in 1887 – and its name and ethos come from the 14th-century Welsh prince and scholar Owain Glyndŵr.
+One of the youngest universities in the UK, Wrexham University was founded in 2008.
+However, its origins can be traced back to the Wrexham School of Science and Art in 1887 – and its ethos come from the 14th-century Welsh prince and scholar Owain Glyndŵr.

-It’s spread across four locations in North Wales (Wrexham Plas Coch, Wrexham Regent Street, St Asaph and Northop) that comprise modern facilities and beautiful listed buildings, as well as a satellite campus in London.
+It’s spread across four locations in North Wales (Wrexham Plas Coch, Wrexham Regent Street, St Asaph and Northop) that comprise modern facilities and beautiful listed buildings.
 The 14 academic schools offer a wide range of degree programmes and course options.

-Wrexham Glyndŵr is an industry-led university with a strong emphasis on graduate employability.
+Wrexham University is an industry-led university with a strong emphasis on graduate employability.
 It has fostered strong links with leading local and regional employers, including Airbus, Kellogg’s, JCB and the BBC.